Turkish occupation of northern Syria: Tourism

 As result of the Turkish-led invasion, Afrin's tourism sector which had survived the civil war up to that point, collapsed.
 After open combat between the SDF and pro-Turkish forces had mostly concluded, Turkey attempted to restabilize the region and revive local tourism.
 It removed the tight control over visitors and passers that had previously existed under the PYD-led administration, and the new local councils and the Free Police attempted to provide stability and incentives for tourists to return.
 By July 2018, these measures began to have an effect, with some visitors coming to Afrin's popular recreational areas, such as Maydanki Lake.

 Education

 Turkey has taken "full control over the educational process" in the zone, and funds all education services.
 Thousands of teachers in the zone are paid by Turkey.
 Several schools have been restored or newly built, with their curricula partially adjusted to education in Turkey: Though the curricula of the Syrian Ministry of Education still provide the basis, certain parts have been modified to fit the Turkish point of view in regard to history, for example replacing "Ottoman occupation" with "Ottoman rule".
 Turkish is taught as foreign language since first class and those who attend schools in the occupation zones can subsequently attend universities in Turkey.

+Aftermath

+After the fall of the Assad regime, the Turkish controlled areas of northern Aleppo transferred to the Syrian transitional government in February 2025.
+Military occupation in Afrin District also ended in September 2025.

-Reactions
+Reactions to the occupation

 Reactions within Syria

-The Syrian government under Bashar al-Assad has criticized Turkish presence in Northern Syria on multiple occasions and called for their withdrawal.
+The Syrian government under Bashar al-Assad criticized Turkish presence in Northern Syria on multiple occasions and called for their withdrawal.